AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/index.rst

    cwd = "django-root"
    required = true

-Required processes participate in readiness and failure reporting.
-Optional supporting processes can set ``required = false``.
+Every configured extra process is started. ``required`` defaults to ``true``; if a required process exits, ``up`` fails and the environment is not considered ready.
+Set ``required = false`` for a supporting process whose failure should not block startup or readiness.
+Its failure remains visible in ``status`` and its logs, but it is not restarted automatically.
 Commands are passed as argv rather than interpolated into shell source.

 Reference
 ---------